dmwm/CMSKubernetes/kubernetes/rucio/README.md

     systemctl enable fetch-crl-cron
     exit

-## Start (or restart) the docker image
+## Start (or restart) the authorization server docker image

-    ./CMSKubernetes/kubernetes/rucio/start_rucio_auth.sh
+    ./CMSKubernetes/kubernetes/rucio/start_rucio_auth.sh  # Or similar depending on which auth server you want to start

 # Get a client running and connect to your server

 It can be easiest just to create another container with a client installed to connect to your new server.
 There is a client YAML file that can also be installed into your newly formed kubernetes cluster.
 Find the client name below from the output of `kubectl get pods`

     kubectl create -f rucio-client.yaml